-The Scheme did not, and does not, offer a Default Lifestyle Strategy and did not offer members any real choice as to how their funds were invested.
+The Scheme did not, and does not, offer a Default Lifestyle Strategy.
+Although evidence provided by a single member appears to suggest that they directed where their funds were invested, we would question whether the Scheme in fact offered members any real choice as to how their funds were invested.